-If you found this helpful, take a peek at part 2 here, where I look at brown rice vs quinoa, salmon vs lentils and more.
+If you found this helpful, take a peek at part 2 here, where I look at whole grains and proteins: Brown rice vs quinoa, salmon vs lentils and more.

 * Prices are from Save On Foods online, April 5, 2022, in Calgary, Canada.
 Specifically the apple I’m referencing was a single ambrosia apple at $0.91.
 Buying by the bag would cut the unit cost.